Business Enterprise graduates

 I am currently working for PWC Saudi Arabia, in the Deals Department, specifically Mergers and Acquisitions.
 Our job is to make the story of buying or selling a company as clear as possible to the interested party.
 Our roles include (and are not limited to) financial due diligence, evaluations and the all-important business plans.

-Other than all the obvious academic benefits and memories, the BBE has taught me how to maximise the work-life balance, and equipped me with tools to handle any challenge.
-I plan to do a MBA in Sports, enabling me to combine my business attributes with my love for sport.
+Other than all the obvious academic benefits and memories, the BBE has taught me how to maximise the work-life balance and equipped me with the tools to handle any challenge.
+I plan to do an MBA in Sports, enabling me to combine my business attributes with my love for sports.